 We are interested in unleashing the potential of AI for sustainable development including: healthcare, precision agriculture, education, unmanned aerial vehicles, clean energy, environmental protection, and wildlife conservation.

 We are Africans solving African problems with AI.
 Our guiding principles are: Innovation, Collaboration, and Excellence.

 In addition to building a team of talented AI researchers and engineers, Atlantic AI Labs™ will also promote mathematics education and offer AI Research Fellowship and Residency Programs in collaboration with African universities.
 We aim to publish high quality reproducible research and will organize events to share and disseminate knowledge.About us

 A passionate team of creative & innovative minds.

-We are a multidisciplinary team passionate about researching and implementing Artificial Intelligence (AI).
+We are a multidisciplinary team passionate about researching and implementing Artificial General Intelligence (AGI).

 Our goal is to use AI to improve people's lives and health.

 Slowly but surely, the chameleon reaches the top of the bombax tree.